liamw1/oxibooru/README.md

 The database is not compatbile with szurubooru, but I am working on a script to convert a szurubooru database to an oxibooru database.

-WARNING: This project is still in active development and I can't make any
-         stability gaurantees quite yet.

 ## Features

 - Post content: images (JPG, PNG, BMP, GIF, WEBP) and videos (MP4, MOV, WEBM)